 Rectal bleeding (known medically as hematochezia) refers to passage of bright red blood from the anus, often mixed with stool and/or blood clots.
-Most rectal bleeding comes from the colon, rectum, or anus.
+Most rectal bleeding comes from the colon, rectum, or anus and can be associated with diarrhea.
 The color of the blood during rectal bleeding often depends on the location of the bleeding in the gastrointestinal tract.
 Generally, the closer the bleeding site is to the anus, the blood will be a brighter red.
 Thus, bleeding from the anus, rectum, and the sigmoid colon tend to be bright red, whereas bleeding from the transverse colon and the right colon (transverse and right colon are several feet away from the anus) tend to be dark red or maroon colored.

 Causes of Rectal Bleeding